store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 ## GraphQL in our Rails API

-Adopting GraphQL was in retrospect an easy win in the frontend.
+Adopting GraphQL was, in retrospect, an easy win in the frontend.
 It did require some changes, but towards a more standard workflow with a wide array of tools to make our lives easier.
-It was not so in the API.
+It was not the same in the API.
 GraphQL APIs pose a different set of problems and require different solutions, compared to purely RESTful APIs.
 To list a few of the challenges we faced:

 - **Code organization**.
 We naturally started by separating the API we expose to users and the one we use for our internal tools, since we had separate